Hollande ties business tax relief to investment in France

 PARIS President Francois Hollande on Tuesday tied a promise to ease the tax burden on French companies to their readiness to invest in France and hire young and old workers, hardest hit by high unemployment.

 Business groups have opposed fixed hiring targets.
-But Hollande used an address to employers and unions to insist that firms would have to commit to investment and prioritise hiring young and older workers in order to get the labour tax break.
+But Hollande used an address to employers and unions to insist that firms would have to commit to investment and prioritize hiring young and older workers in order to get the labor tax break.

 "Companies must commit to invest more in France and relocate their activities as much as possible at home," the president said in a speech billed as the official launch of his so-called "responsibility pact".